“Wear it, unravel it, survive!” That’s the somewhat melodramatic but highly illustrative tagline for Survival Straps’ namesake product.

 The Regular Survival Bracelet model comes in multiple sizes and color choices.
 You can pick the paracord colors online to make a custom design.

-Bonus: Survival Straps has an “if you use it, we replace it” policy.
-That means if ever you come into an emergency situation and have to unravel the bracelet, the company will send you a new one.
+Survival Straps has an “if you use it, we replace it” policy.
+That means if you ever come into an emergency situation and unravel the bracelet, the company will send you a new one.
 A photo and a descriptive “survival story” is required for the replacement of the paracord band.